yuriatgoogle/stack-doctor/opentelemetry-traces-logs/README.md

 The tracing set up is pretty straightforward - I'm simply using the exporter written by [Yoshi Yamaguchi](https://github.com/ymotongpoo), a fantastic Developer Advocate.
 It's the same exporter I used in my post on tracing without any changes.

 ### Logging setup
-This is where things get interesting.
+This is where things start to get interesting.
 ```go
 func initLogger() {
 	ctx := context.Background()